-The Decimate Modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.
+The Decimate modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.

-Merge vertices together progressively, taking the shape of the mesh into account.
+Merges vertices together progressively, taking the shape of the mesh into account.

 The ratio of faces to keep after decimation.